mecid/mecid.github.io/_posts/2022-03-16-functional-core-imperative-shell-in-swift-unidirectional-flow.md

 }
 ```

 Here is the imperative shell defined using the *Store* class.
 As you can see, we use the object layer to hold the app state represented by a value type.
+Object layer allows us to share the state in the app and make it a single source of truth.
 We also provide thread safety by utilizing the *MainActor* and allowing mutations only by feeding actions into the store using the *send* method on *Store* type.
 This is how we implement unidirectional flow with the idea of Functional core and Imperative shell.
 But we still miss side effects.

 #### Side effects
 The imperative shell should provide us with a way to make side effects.
 We should separate side effects from the pure logic of our app, but we still want to test side effects using integration tests.
 Let's introduce a new type called *Middleware* that defines a side effect handler.